TRIQS/dft_tools/doc/h5structure.rst

                                                                                            'atom' is the atom index, 'sort' defines the equivalency of the atoms, 'l' is the angular quantum number, 'dim' is the dimension of the atomic shell.
-                                                                                           'SO' is one if spin-orbit is included, 0 otherwise, 'irep' is a dummy integer 0. use_rotations      numpy.int                                                               1 if local and global coordinate systems are used, 0 otherwise. rot_mat            list of numpy.array.complex,                                            Rotation matrices for correlated shells, if `use_rotations`. dim n_corr_shells x [corr_shells['dim'],corr_shells['dim']]             These rotations are automatically applied for up / downfolding.
+                                                                                           'SO' is one if spin-orbit is included, 0 otherwise, 'irep' is a dummy integer 0. use_rotations      int                                                                     1 if local and global coordinate systems are used, 0 otherwise. rot_mat            list of numpy.array.complex,                                            Rotation matrices for correlated shells, if `use_rotations`. dim n_corr_shells x [corr_shells['dim'],corr_shells['dim']]             These rotations are automatically applied for up / downfolding.
-                                                                                           Set to the unity matrix if no rotations are used. rot_mat_time_inv   list of numpy.int, dim n_corr_shells                                    If `SP` is 1, 1 if the coordinate transformation contains inversion, 0 otherwise.
+                                                                                           Set to the unity matrix if no rotations are used. rot_mat_time_inv   list of int, dim n_corr_shells                                          If `SP` is 1, 1 if the coordinate transformation contains inversion, 0 otherwise.
-                                                                                           If `use_rotations` or `SP` is 0, give a list of zeros. n_reps             numpy.int                                                               Number of irreducible representations of the correlated shell. e.g. 2 if eg/t2g splitting is used. dim_reps           list of numpy.int, dim n_reps                                           Dimension of the representations. e.g. [2,3] for eg/t2g subsets.
+                                                                                           If `use_rotations` or `SP` is 0, give a list of zeros. n_reps             int                                                                     Number of irreducible representations of the correlated shell. e.g. 2 if eg/t2g splitting is used. dim_reps           list of int, dim n_reps                                                 Dimension of the representations. e.g. [2,3] for eg/t2g subsets.
 T                  list of numpy.array.complex,                                            Transformation matrix from the spherical harmonics to impurity problem basis
                    dim n_inequiv_corr_shell x                                              normally the real cubic harmonics).